menchelab/ExampleExtension/README.md

   - This string defines the prefix each flask route of your extension will have.
 For example, if you set the url_prefix to 'example', the route '/test' will be accessible via 'http://localhost:5000/example/test'.

-- A flask blueprint called `blueprint`.
+- A flask blueprint or an IOBlueprint called `blueprint`.

   - this attribute is defined by the following line of code: